‘LPBW:’ Amy Roloff Looks Incredibly Happy As She Invites Everyone To The 2017 Pumpkin Season

 Little People, Big World fans, take notice.
 The 2017 Pumpkin Season is officially underway!
 As a way to reach out to her massive social media following, Roloff matriarch Amy has taken to Instagram to promote the month-long celebration officially.
 Never one to disappoint, Amy’s invitation was one for the books.

 The Roloff matriarch decided to invite everyone to the 2017 Pumpkin Season through a video on her Instagram Story.
 In the short clip, Amy joyfully asked her social media followers to drop by Roloff Farms and take part in the farm celebrations.
 She also provided details about the event, such as the days and times when guests could visit.
-In true Amy fashion, her greeting was warm, smart and undoubtedly motherly.
+In true Amy fashion, her greeting was warm, smart, and undoubtedly motherly.

-Interestingly, Amy dressed up for the event, in a rather unorthodox way.
+Interestingly, Amy dressed up for the event in a rather unorthodox way.
 Swaying around in black overalls and a butterfly costume, Amy’s invitation was a joy to watch.

 “Hi, Amy Roloff, here at Roloff Farms.
 Pumpkin Season has begun, Friday, Saturday and Sunday, 10 to 6.
 I hope you come, ’cause I’d love to see ya.
 Roloff Farms Pumpkin Season!
 And I’m a butterfly!”

 The last few weeks have been pretty interesting for fans of the Roloff matriarch.
-Even before the birth of Amy’s second grandchild, Ember Jean Roloff, rumors were abounding that the Roloff matriarch was having issues with Audrey and Jeremy, who allegedly told the LPBW star to back off.
+Even before the birth of Amy’s second grandchild, Ember Jean Roloff, rumors were abounding that the Roloff matriarch was having problems with Audrey and Jeremy, who allegedly told the LPBW star to back off.
 When Baby Ember was born, and Amy was nowhere to be found in the young couple’s social media updates, these rumors all but increased in intensity.

 So excited!
 Not only can you order Amy Roloff's Little Kitchen Pumpkin Pancake Mix and Pumpkin bread online it'll be available at Roloff Farms during pumpkin season too!
 So order a box or two today at www.amyjroloff.com or I'll see you at our farm. ????????????????????????
 Thanks! #pumpkinpancakemix #pumpkinbread #rolofffarms #amyroloffslittlekitchen #fallseason